-On 27 September 2012, Samchem Enviro Cycle Sdn.
-Bhd. and Samchem Sdn.
-Bhd., both subsidiaries of the Company, have entered into sale and purchase agreements with third parties to dispose their leasehold land.
+On 4 December 2014, Eweny Chemicals Sdn.
+Bhd., a wholly-owned subsidiary of the Company, has entered into sale and purchase agreements with third party to dispose of leasehold land.

 Property, plant and equipment that are expected to be recovered primarily through sale rather than continuing use are classified as held for sale.